The Publishers' Guide to Ad Revenue

 PRICE FLOOR

-Your floor price is the lowest price for which you will sell a particular piece of your ad inventory.
-A high floor price ensures higher revenue for each impression sold but may limit sales.
-A low floor price may lead to more sold impressions but less revenue for each sale on average.
-You can actively set and change your floor price to optimize for higher yield.
+Your price floors are the lowest price for which you will sell a particular piece of your ad inventory.
+A higher price floor ensures higher rates for each impression sold but may limit sales.
+A lower price floor may lead to more sold impressions but less revenue for each sale on average.

 PAGEVIEW